skenne21/sky-watch/README.md

 ##Implementation:
 The project is built in React.js with Google Firebase as a backend for user authentification and database storage.
 The create-react-app was used as the starter, which documentation can be found here.

-##API Reference:
-The board game api is taken from BoardGameGeek.
-Users can search for the name of a game and the api will return the names of the board games that match that searched name.
-Then users can click on the game they want to see, which makes an additional api call to get the details of the game.
-The api returns data in XML, so an XML to JSON npm package is used to convert the data from XML to a JSON object.

 ##Tests:
 Jest and Enzyme are used to test the application and can be run using npm test